body contouring for high bmi

 • Dosing is more complex.

-• Patients may take longer to wake up after anesthesia.
+• Patients can take some time to recover consciousness after having anesthesia.

-Reduced blood supply in adipose tissue increases the risks of:
+The decreased blood flow in the adipose tissues usually comes with the risks of:

 Higher BMI independently increases: